ROHR2: Sigma Ingenieurgesellschaft mbH product: 2000 to present

-Software environment
+Software packages

-The ROHR2 program system comes with the following software environments; consisting of ROHR2win - the graphical user interface, the ROHR2 - calculation core, and various additional programs (see : related products).
+The ROHR2 program system comes with the graphical user interface ROHR2win, the calculation core ROHR2, and various additional programs, see section related products.

 Calculation basics

-The static analysis includes the calculation of static loads of any value, or combination in accordance with the theories of first - and second order for linear and non-linear boundary conditions (friction, support lift).
+The static analysis includes the calculation of static loads of any value, or combination in accordance with the theories of first- and second order for linear and non-linear boundary conditions (friction, support lift).

 Additional load conditions can also be applied, such as dynamic loads or harmonic excitation.
-Furthermore, the dynamic analysis include the calculation of eigenvalues and mode shapes as well as their processing in various modal response methods - for the analysis of, for example, earthquakes and fluid hammer.
+Furthermore, the dynamic analysis include the calculation of eigenvalues and mode shapes as well as their processing in various modal response methods - for the analysis of f.i. earthquakes and fluid hammer.

 A non-linear time history module (ROHR2stoss) allows the analysis of dynamic events in the time domain, while taking into account non-linear components such as snubbers or visco dampers based on the Maxwell model.

 An efficient superposition module enables a manifold selection and combination of static and dynamic results.